linroger/Wealth-of-Nations/Financial Instruments/Financial Derivatives and Quantitative Methods/Options.md

 Remember that $B_{\pi}(x)$ denotes the probability that the binomial random variable with parameter 71 has at least $2 L$ up-states after $Tl$ periods.
 Letting

-$iL$ be the number of “up-states"such that the end value of the stock is at least the strike price $X$ ，the call option price can be written more simply as
+$iL$ be the number of “up-states"such that the end value of the stock is at least the strike price $X$，the call option price can be written more simply as

 $$c_0=S_0 B_s (x)-\frac{X}{R^n}B_\rho (x)$$